 - Highly trained advisors

 Information Support: Over the phone, and online

 Support: Online, Phone

-Interface: Computer, tablet, and mobile
+Interface: Desktop, tablet, and mobile

 Operating in 32 states, Accredited Debt ensures that it takes you through a fully comprehensive phone call with their agents.
 Ensure you have all of your debt and full creditor information to hand as it is usually an intensive phone call.
 The company needs to have these details to link you to its trusted partners who have the best relationship with that creditor.

 You will then set up a separate settlement account that will need to be paid into each month, although Accredited is very flexible if you have any problems, it just needs 5 business days notice to work out other arrangements if you cannot pay on time.
 Missed, lower or delayed payments do have an impact on how quickly you can settle though.
 While it offers schemes from 12 months to 48 months, settlements can be negotiated in as quick as 4-5 months.